idea-statica/iom-examples/rcs/rcs-column.md

 ![alt text][concreteprop]

--   new material of reinforcement
+-   a new material of reinforcement
 ```csharp
 //Reinforcement material
 MatReinforcementEc2 matR = new MatReinforcementEc2();